BardiFarsi/TCPChatRoom/README.md

 3. Compile and run the C++ code: g++ -std=c++20 main.cpp -o chatroom
 ./chatroom

-## Contributing

-Contributions to the project are welcome!
-If you'd like to contribute, please fork the repository and create a pull request with your proposed changes.
-Ensure that your code adheres to the project's coding style and that all tests pass before submitting your pull request.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See the LICENSE file for more details.